NREL/OpenStudio-ERI/docs/source/capabilities.rst

 ERI Capabilities
 ----------------
-The following ERI Standards and Addenda are currently available:
+The following ERI Standards are currently available:

 - ANSI/RESNET/ICC 301-2014© Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index
-- ANSI/RESNET/ICC 301-2014 Addendum A-2015, Domestic Hot Water Systems
-- ANSI/RESNET/ICC 301-2014 Addendum E-2018, House Size Index Adjustment Factors
-- ANSI/RESNET/ICC 301-2014 Addendum G-2018, Solid State Lighting
 - ANSI/RESNET/ICC 301-2019 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index
-- ANSI/RESNET/ICC 301-2019 Addendum A-2019, Clothes Washers and Dryers and Dishwashers
-- ANSI/RESNET/ICC 301-2019 Addendum B-2020, Clarifications, HVAC Quality Installation Grading, and Dehumidification

 The following ENERGY STAR programs/versions are supported: